marijnh/Eloquent-JavaScript/05_higher_order.md

 // → {name: "Han", …}
 ```

-There are a few more bindings, and the program is four lines longer.
-But it is still very readable.
+There are a few more bindings, and the program is four lines longer, but it is still very readable.

 {{index "average function", composability, [function, "higher-order"], "filter method", "map method", "reduce method"}}

 {{id average_function}}

 The abstractions provided by these functions really shine when you need to _compose_ operations.
-As an example, let's write code that finds the average year of origin for living and dead scripts in the data set.
+As an example, let's write code that finds the average year of origin for living and dead scripts in the data set:

 ```
 function average(array) {